Body

 Bishal Lamichhane, assistant research professor in ECE: He earned his Ph.D. this year from Rice in ECE and works in the Digital Health Lab.
 His research interests include bio-behavioral modeling for health applications using wearable sensing, speech processing, computer vision and machine learning.

-Jiaxing Liang, Pfeiffer Postdoctoral Instructor in computational applied mathematics and operations research (CMOR): He earned his Ph.D. this year in applied mathematics and statistics, and scientific computation, from the University of Maryland, College Park.
-His research interests include numerical analysis, scientific computing, uncertainty quantification, statistical sampling and computational physics of fusion.
+Jiaxing Liang, Pfeiffer Postdoctoral Instructor in computational applied mathematics and operations research (CMOR): She earned a Ph.D. this year in applied mathematics and statistics, and scientific computation, from the University of Maryland, College Park.
+Her research interests include numerical analysis, scientific computing, uncertainty quantification, statistical sampling and computational physics of fusion.

 Lorenzo Luzi, assistant teaching professor in D2K/statistics: He earned his Ph.D. from Rice in ECE in 2024.
 Since 2021, Luzi has worked as an intern with Pacific Northwest National Laboratory and has taught ECE classes at Rice.
 His research has focused on artificial intelligence, particularly generative models.
 Now, he is primarily interested in teaching, mentoring students and pedagogy.